Masoud647/Masoud647.github.io/README.md

 The goal of this project is to create a better system for the Humber part’s crib system.
 It is a more organized way of signing in and out items.
-This application is going to receive data from a raspberry pI that will be used as our hardware device located in the parts crib.
+This application is going to receive data from a Raspberry Pi that will be used as our hardware device located in the parts crib.
 The user has to first scan the student id and that is recognized by the first ‘n’ character.
 And then scan the part number which will be identified by a ‘p’ character.
 Every item that the user will scan